SELECTION OF QUESTIONS AND ANSWERS

-In one of my answers in the question-answer series I told the real story of my teacher, Sifu Ho Fatt Nam, who let free more than 30 attackers whose intention was to burn his house and kill him and his family.
+I told the real story of my teacher, Sifu Ho Fatt Nam, who let free more than 30 attackers whose intention was to burn his house and kill him and his family.
 This incident was a great inspiration to me.
 It confirmed for me in a very real sense that not only Shaolin Kungfu is an effective martial art, but more importantly that true Shaolin masters are very compassionate.

 Your students would benefit by reading this true story.
-They would also be interested to know, as suggested in my webpage Is Shaolin Kungfu too Flowery for Combat that while Shaolin techniques can be very deadly although they are beautiful to watch, Shaolin masters generally choose not to hurt their opponents.
+They would also be interested to know, as suggested in my webpage, Is Shaolin Kungfu too Flowery for Combat, that while Shaolin techniques can be very deadly although they are beautiful to watch, Shaolin masters generally choose not to hurt their opponents.
 Striking back is not difficult, but subduing opponents without hurting them demands not only great skills but a big heart.

 Kung fu has saved my life in numerous occasions especially growing up in one of the most dangerous cities in America.
-Tthanks to my old Sifu and to teachers like yourself I fought like a kung fu practitioner.
+Thanks to my old Sifu and to teachers like yourself I fought like a kung fu practitioner.
 I've used crane, tiger, monkey, dragon (my favorite), leopard and snake purely.
 I didn't know what Western boxing, wrestling, etc. were.
 I just knew the forms and their basic applications and combinations.

 I am proud of you.
 It is now hard to find kungfu teachers and practitioners who can apply kungfu for self defence.
 Keep it up and help to revive the glory of kungfu as a martial art.
 Kungfu today is in real danger of becoming a dance.

-Oh, another question Sifu.
-Is advanced qin-na (the healing aspect of it) a part of qi-gong?
+Oh, another question Sifu, is advanced qin-na (the healing aspect of it) a part of qi-gong?

 Yes, qigong plays a very important part in qin-na, especially in its combat application.
 Without internal force, which is usually developed through qigong, it is difficult to implement the “na” technique properly, such as in gripping an opponent's vital points.